Christopher B. Cohen

-He was a leader in the so-called "Coffee Rebellion" which proposed an ordinance to increase aldermanic resources independently without first asking for permission of Mayor Richard J. Daley or 31st Ward Alderman Thomas E. Keane.
+Chris Cohen was a leader in the so-called "Coffee Rebellion" which proposed an ordinance to increase aldermanic resources independently without first asking for permission of Mayor Richard J. Daley or 31st Ward Alderman Thomas E. Keane.
 Keane was Daley's floor leader and also served as Finance Committee chair.
 The ordinance Cohen drafted and introduced would have increased aldermanic expense accounts from $6,000 to $10,000 and provided each alderman a $12,000 per year administrative assistant.
 The ordinance was signed by 43 of the council's 49 aldermen.

 At the time, the 50-member Chicago City Council was missing Ald.
 Robert Biggs who had recently passed away.
 Despite having 43 of 49 signatures, the proposed ordinance was never called for a hearing or for a vote.
-Reaction included the claim from 49th Ward Alderman Paul T. Wigoda who was also law partner of Thomas E. Keane.
+Reaction included the claim from 49th Ward Alderman Paul T. Wigoda who was also the law partner of Thomas E. Keane.
 Wigoda charged that Alderman Cohen planned to quit the majority faction in the Chicago City Council that normally sided with Mayor Richard J. Daley.

 Frequent Daley critic and 5th Ward Alderman Leon Despres wrote that "...the status quo ... keeps the administration aldermen dependent, and financially hampers the effectiveness of non-administration aldermen.
 Ald.
 Christopher Cohen (46th) showed courage in initiating the amendment ...
 It will correct a long-standing injustice and improve the City Council."

 On March 14, 1973, Ald.
 Keane announced he had filed an ordinance increasing the Mayor's salary from $35,000 to $75,000, increasing aldermanic salaries from $8,000 to $17,500 and increasing Keane's salary as Finance Committee chair from $11,000 to $20,500, all to take effect after April 1975 elections.

-Eleven months after the election of Jimmy Carter as President of the United States, Cohen was named Midwest Regional Director of the United States Department of Health, Education, and Welfare to replace attorney Richard E Friedman, a Republican, who had resigned the position.
-On November 3, 1977, he resigned from the City Council and was sworn in by U.S. District Court Judge Joel Flaum as Regional Director of the United States Department of Health, Education and Welfare.
+Eleven months after the election of Jimmy Carter as President of the United States, Cohen was named Midwest Regional Director of the United States Department of Health, Education, and Welfare to replace attorney Richard E. Friedman, a Republican, who had resigned the position.
+On November 3, 1977, Ald.
+Cohen resigned from the City Council and was sworn in by U.S. District Court Judge Joel Flaum as Regional Director of the United States Department of Health, Education and Welfare.
 The swearing -in took place at the US Social Security Administration's Midwest Processing Center at 600 W. Madison, Chicago – also known as the Baseball Bat Building due to the large public artwork outside the Building on Madison Street.
 Present on stage and speaking during the Swearing-in were Chicago Mayor Michael Anthony Bilandic and Secretary of the Department of Health, Education, and Welfare, Joseph A. Califano Jr.